kfaith98/odin-rock-paper-scissors-js/README.md

 The Odin Project - Create Rock Paper Scissors game using JavaScript

 This project consists of building a game from scratch with JS.

-This game is played entirely in the console.
+Version 2 - added a UI for easier gameplay